facebookresearch/Meta_SecAlign/README.md

 > bash secalign_llama3.3_70B.sh

 # Code Acknowledgements
 Significantly improved from [SecAlign](https://github.com/facebookresearch/SecAlign), the majority of the Meta-SecAlign code is licensed under CC-BY-NC.
-This means the codebase is for non-commercial use only, but the released models are licensed for commercial use under the [Llama community licenses](https://www.llama.com/llama3_3/license).
 Portions of the project are available under separate license terms: [AgentDojo](https://github.com/ethz-spylab/agentdojo), [TaskTracker](https://github.com/microsoft/TaskTracker), and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) are licensed under MIT.
 Code from other repositories includes AgentDojo (agentdojo), TaskTracker (`setup.py`), and lm_eval_harness (`lm_eval_config`).
 This software and/or data was deposited in the BAIR Open Research Commons repository in 2025.